 - Owner/Organization → Through understanding the User and User Org from the Centralized Directory integration

 All of the above is all well and good, but it isn’t helpful unless it’s packaged in an actionable context.
-The SANS review highlights the Forescout platform’s ability to provide all this data very quickly and present an executive summary through easily modified dashboards.
+The SANS review highlights the Forescout platform’s ability to provide all this data very quickly and present an executive summary of device visibility through easily modified dashboards.
 However, security operations staff also requires the ability to filter quickly—including detecting the devices in your environment.
 Even better, there has to be a way to PASSIVELY collect endpoint data—especially in more sensitive network environments.
 All of which the platform does.
 It also moves the needle even further into the active profile methods available for less sensitive and rogue devices with segment-by-segment visibility.

 SANS continues its review of our technology by getting more specific on a typical organizational process that tends to be very complex.
 This fits into one of three real business impacts: